2017, 2018 Chevrolet Cruze Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Chevrolet Cruze Prices - How Much is a Chevrolet Cruze?

-To avoid overpaying on a new Chevrolet Cruze, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Chevrolet Cruze, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 What's new for the 2017 Chevrolet Cruze?
 The 2016 Cruze was completely redesigned, so those features are also incorporated into the 2017 vehicle.
 A new hatchback was introduced for 2017.
 Also a new diesel engine capable of achieving 52 mpg with highway driving is available.
 The safety system for Teen Drivers is now standard so that parents can monitor the driving habits of their kids.
 Another new feature is a charge-only USB port on the LT and Premiere trim levels.

 The completely redesigned 2016 Cruze sedan features a 4-cylinder, 1.4 liter turbocharged engine.
 The engine comes with a manual transmission, but an automatic transmission is optional.
 In general the 2016 Cruze is slightly larger and comes with many new safety and tech features.
 The MyLink touchscreen infotainment system is now standard equipment instead of optional.
 Also new is the Bose audio system, a heated steering wheel, and heated rear seats.

 Two different styles for the 2017 Chevrolet Cruze are available.
 These styles are the 4-door sedan and the newly added 5-door hatchback.
 Both of these styles come with a 1.4 liter turbocharged 4-cylinder engine that is mated with a 6-speed manual or a 6-speed automatic transmission.
 The engine can produce 153 hp with torque of 177 ft-lb.
 The Cruze can accelerate from 0 to 60 mph in only 7.6 seconds, and it can achieve a top speed of 132 mph.
 All models have front wheel drive.